tarosky/taro-external-permalink/README.md

 Tags: notification, news, posts, permalink, url
-Contributors: tarosky, Takahashi_Fumiki
+Contributors: tarosky, Takahashi_Fumiki, tswallie
 Tested up to: 6.8
 Stable Tag: nightly
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.txt

-A WordPress plugin to allow some posts to have external permalink.
+A WordPress plugin that allows selected post types to redirect to external URLs.

 ## Description

-This plugin adds an "External Link" section to your editor.
+This plugin adds an "External Link" section to the post editor.

-If you have posts that are mainly used to link to news articles on other websites, this plugin will override the post's permalink, redirecting users who click on the post directly to the source.
+If you're publishing posts that are primarily used to link to external news articles or resources, the plugin overrides the post’s permalink and redirects users to the specified external URL when they click the post.

 The "External Link" section has two options: